openstack/nova/doc/source/admin/configuration/schedulers.rst

   Update the name and/or availability zone for the aggregate.

 nova host-list
   List all hosts by service.
-It has been depricated since microversion 2.43.
+It has been deprecated since microversion 2.43.
   Use :command:`nova hypervisor-list` instead.

 nova hypervisor-list [--matching <hostname>] [--marker <marker>] [--limit <limit>] List hypervisors.

 nova host-update [--status <enable|disable>] [--maintenance <enable|disable>] <hostname>
   Put/resume host into/from maintenance.
-It has been depricated since microversion 2.43.
+It has been deprecated since microversion 2.43.
 To enable or disable a service, use :command:`nova service-enable` or :command:`nova service-disable` instead.